Big John (dinosaur): Pre-auction display

+Purchase

 On 21 October 2021, the skeleton was sold for €6.6 million (US$7.7 million) by the Hôtel Drouot auction house in Paris, exceeding the expected sale price of US$1.4–1.7 million.
-It was purchased by a then-unnamed US collector, later revealed to be Siddhartha Pagidipati, who beat out 10 other bidders.
-The high sale price signalled increasing demand for dinosaur fossils among private collectors.
+It was purchased by a US collector, anonymous at the time, but later revealed to be Tampa-based businessman Siddhartha Pagidipati, who beat out 10 other bidders.
+The high sale price signaled increasing demand for dinosaur fossils among private collectors.
 Walter Stein, who discovered the fossil, was surprised by its high auction price, and stated, "I would have felt better about it had it gone to a museum.
 Hopefully the new owner will put it on public display somewhere soon, so others can love the specimen like we did."

 The auctioneer for the sale, Alexandre Giquello, said that skyrocketing prices for dinosaur fossils are "creating a new market."
 Some scientists, including Francis Duranthon, from the Toulouse Museum of Natural History, and Paul Barrett, from the Natural History Museum, London, expressed concern that this higher demand was pushing prices beyond what public museums can afford and would make specimens inaccessible to researchers.
 Denver Fowler, curator of the Badlands Dinosaur Museum at Dickinson Museum Center, questioned the fossil's scientific importance and argued that its private ownership made it impossible to verify any research based on the skeleton.

-Big John is part of a larger run up in auction prices for dinosaur remains, and is the most expensive non-Tyrannosaurus fossil ever sold at auction.
+Big John is part of a larger run up in auction prices for dinosaur remains, and was, until the sale of Apex in 2024, the most expensive non-Tyrannosaurus fossil ever sold at auction.
 However, its price was substantially lower than the $27.5 million ($31.8 million with fees and costs) paid in 2020 for the Tyrannosaurus rex skeleton named Stan.

+Glazer Children's Museum

-In January 2023, it was announced that Tampa businessman Siddhartha Pagidipati and his family would be loaning Big John to the Glazer Children's Museum in Tampa, Florida for a three-year public exhibition.
+In January 2023, it was announced that Siddhartha Pagidipati and his family would be loaning Big John to the Glazer Children's Museum in Tampa, Florida, for a three-year public exhibition.
+Upon its arrival in Tampa, Big John was reconstructed in less than a week by technicians from Zoic workshop and displayed at the museum's annual gala on 3 February.
+The museum's Big John exhibition opened on 26 May, and the museum waived its usual rule prohibiting adults from attending the museum without accompanying children.

+Media coverage

+Gedeon Programmes, Canal+, and WNET collaborated to produce a documentary about Big John entitled Jurassic Fortunes (2023).
+The documentary covered the fossil's discovery, reconstruction, and subsequent auction.